GOSUB-C64/CI-Project-MS3/README.md

     As a contributing user after adding to the site there should be a thankyou message thanking the user for their contribution.

-<div><a href="#top">TOP</a></div>
+<div><a href="#top">(TOP)</a></div>

 ## Wireframes

  + To view the wirefrmes for this project [click here](https://github.com/GOSUB-C64/CI-Project-MS3/tree/master/static/project_wireframes/data-centric-MS3-project-wireframes.pdf)

-The wireframe design had to be augmented for practicality and timing reasons in that I had to reduce the overall functionality of the website due to project time constraints.
+The final implementation based on the original wireframe design had to be augmented for practicality and timing reasons in that I had to reduce the overall functionality of the website due to project time constraints.

-Unused( but: to be added at a later date )
+Unused (but: to be added at a later date)

 + Registration
 + Log in
 + Log out
 + Searching ability
-+ Deletion

-Pages that have been implemented:

-+ home - shows some breads which are featured from the database
+Of the pages that have been implemented, changes from the original design (wireframes) are as follows...

++ homepage shows one row of 4 cards instead of the initial 2 rows of 3 cards due to wanting to get more information displayed to the user about the recipe.
-+ display_breads - lists all breads in database in alphabetical order
++ display_breads.html - lists all breads in database.
+This page needed to have more breathing space for the content compared to what was originally thought as some 'methods/instructions' are quite long in the recipe.
++ display_recipe.html - which details the ingredients and method on how to make the selected bread yourself accompanied by an image of the bread.
++ add_recipe - final version remained close to concept with only a few extra fields needed for clarity -e.g. a cooking temperature.
++ edit_recipe - here you can edit the bread recipe you've just clicked on to change any details you like.
+This page is quite similar to the edit_recipe page so most of the design was already done and reused.

+All functionality of C.R.U.D. has been put in place.